 Josephine spent the next few days gathering rashvine nettle as well as prophet’s laurel and arbor blessing while Walker grounded the herbs with honey and garlic in a mortar and pestle, stuffing the concoction and boiled dressings into open wounds and sores.
 With his armor off, Cullen was a veritable painting of black, purple, and blue.
 “Where did you learn this?”
 Josephine questioned as she sipped a brew of willow bark and elfroot while enjoying the shade of a large oak tree after spending the better part of the morning coaxing the unconscious man to sip small mouthfuls of various brews.

 “I was once a …healer to a population subset who suffer from the effects of an excessive lifestyle.
 Though lately I worry more about wound packing and broken bones.”
 Walker prepared a set of needles over the fire, shaking them once the metal turned red.
-“Trauma and its ilk.
-Infections once I understood the pharmacology of the assorted herbs.
+“Trauma and its ilk such as infections once I understood the pharmacology of the assorted herbs.
 I did two surgeries in Ferelden, an emergency C-section and a ruptured spleen.
 They were both successful.
-But I’d rather not do that ever again; there’s not enough alcohol in the world for me or the patients to agree to that again.”
+But I’d rather not repeat those procedures unless in dire need; there’s not enough alcohol in the world for me or the patients to agree to that again.”

 “You’re very well informed.”
 Josephine praised, “Being a personal attendant of the wealthy is an admirable achievement, considering the training and reputation one must build beforehand.
 I’ve come across the occupation many times on my way from Orlais to Haven and no one is as talented as you.”